pablos-here/nbiff/README.md

 flushed to disk.
 This causes `nbiff` to believe there are **Unread messages** when there are none.

-Within a two or three minutes, `Thunderbird` synchronizes the disk file and all is well.
+There are several work-arounds:

-There are two possible work-arounds:
+1. Wait.
+Within a two or three minutes, `Thunderbird` synchronizes the disk file and `nbiff` will note the change,

-1. Restart `Thunderbird` or
+2. Restart `Thunderbird`,
-2. Use `tbird_new_msgs` to identify which `.msf` is out of sync.
+3. Use `tbird_new_msgs` to identify which `.msf` is out of sync.
 Once identified, click on it and `Thunderbird` will syncrhornize it.

-   To read more about about `tbird_new_msgs`, [see the Troubleshooting section](#Troubleshooting).
+   To read more about about `tbird_new_msgs`, see the [Troubleshooting section](#Troubleshooting).

 The [issue](https://github.com/pablo-blueoakdb/nbiff/issues/2) is